EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 The two different methods obtained nearly identical results: 10.04 ± 0.02 (IDA) and 10.03 ± 0.02 mg/L (IBDA) for the Gd standard certified at 10.00 ± 0.06 mg/L.

-The authors than demonstrated the real value of the new method by showing that the method can create accurate results for the quantitation of Tc, which suffers from a lack of standards due to safety requirements associated with its radioactivity.
+The authors then demonstrated the real value of the new method by showing that the method can create accurate results for the quantitation of Tc, which suffers from a lack of standards due to safety requirements associated with its radioactivity.
 Using IBDA for the determination of Tc by using Ru as a spiking element, the 99Tc concentration in radiotracers used for scintigraphies could be determined precisely and accurately.

-The authors further mention an additional advantage that should be explored in the future: the technique can be used as a post-column dilution technique simplifying speciation analysis of Tc, flow injection analysis and online extraction analysis.
+The authors further mention an additional advantage that should be explored in the future: the technique can be used as a post-column dilution technique, simplifying speciation analysis of Tc, flow injection analysis and online extraction analysis.

 Original study